BCIT-Reseach-Long-Term-ISSP/bcit-reseach-long-term-issp.github.io/cloud/Cloudformation.md

 4. Nested Stacks: CloudFormation supports the creation of nested stacks, which allows users to break down complex architectures into smaller, reusable components.

 # Current Usage

 ![cloudformation - current usage](https://raw.githubusercontent.com/BCIT-Reseach-Long-Term-ISSP/bcit-reseach-long-term-issp.github.io/master/cloud/assets/cloudformation/aws_chart.png)

 The API gateway, together with the integrated Lambda functions, that exposes the endpoints for device configuration purposes are currently defined in cloudformation templates.

-- Stack name: test-config-stack
+- Stack name: device-config-stack
 - Template: cloudformation/ApiGatewayMaster.yaml

 The template `ApiGatewayMaster.yaml` includes 6 nested stacks.
 Each defines a group of related resources.
 The nested stacks are

 - `ApiGatewayStack`: defines the REST Api Gateway
 - `AuthValidationLambdaStack`: defines all the resources and permissions necessary for the /AuthValidation endpoint
 - `DeviceConfigLambdaStack`: defines all the resources and permissions necessary for the /config endpoint
 - `CalibrationPointsLambdaStack`: defines all the resources and permissions necessary for the /calibration_points endpoint
 - `DevicesLambdaStack`: defines all the resources and permissions necessary for the /devices endpoint
 - `SensorsLambdaStack`: defines all the resources and permissions necessary for the /sensors endpoint